 Lu Travels Abroad is a Blog that celebrates travel.
-Inspired by family despite a chronic illness, any journey I now take feeds the soul.
-When physical travel is not possible as in this time of pandemic, I do not stop traveling.
-I travel with my mind's eye to the beat of my heart and surrender to the creative and the Divine.
-I encourage the same of others.
+Inspired by family despite a chronic illness, I travel to feed the soul.
+When physical travel is not possible in the time of pandemic, I travel with my mind's eye and surrender to the creative and the Divine.
+As the pandemic eases, I am more than ready to travel the world again.

 Search This Blog